ballerina-attic/gmail-spreadsheet-integration/README.md

 ## Implementation

-### Create the package structure
+### Create the module structure

 Ballerina is a complete programming language that can have any custom project structure as you wish.
-Although the language allows you to have any package structure, use the following simple package structure for this project.
+Although the language allows you to have any module structure, use the following simple module structure for this project.

 ```
 gmail-spreadsheet-integration